DRAWING TRAFFIC AND GENERATING YIELDS TO OWN THE SKY

 Capture more traffic.

-However, many of these airports are overcrowded and cannot fulfill airline demands for movements at peak times – making slots a nearly priceless resource.
-With over 30 per cent more capacity per slot, the A380 enables operators to hit the “sweet spot” by replacing multiple flights of smaller aircraft with one optimised, right-timed and right-sized service.
+Many of these airports are overcrowded and cannot fulfill airline demands for movements at peak times – making slots a nearly priceless resource.
+With significantly more capacity per slot, the A380 enables operators to hit the “sweet spot” by replacing multiple flights of smaller aircraft with one optimised, right-timed and right-sized service.
 The single A380 operation retains the same number of high-revenue-generating seats in the premium-class cabins while releasing the unused slot for other destinations.

-The A380 allows airlines to grow their markets, control market share and, consequently, fares – ensuring they own the sky.
+The A380 allows airlines to grow their markets, increase their market share and, consequently control their fares – ensuring they own the sky.

 Orders & deliveries